 If you are an individual who is insecure it may be hard to overcome the jealousy factor and share in the celebration when another succeeds.
 Without personal confidence and security, win-win thinking will be difficult to achieve.
 We can work to change this thinking by looking at ourselves and recognizing the contributions we make, taking responsibility for our life and actions, and taking steps to put a new plan of action in place.
 As these steps occur, personal confidence and security will increase to the point where we can enjoy others and not feel threatened by their presence.

-For individuals with a background in athletics or for a successful sales person, win-win may be a challenge if their thinking is “I have to be the best and will do everything I can to be on top”.
-Competition can be healthy as it strives us to challenge ourselves, to reach down for that last bit of energy available as we improve and stretch ourselves.
+For individuals with a background in athletics or for a successful salesperson, win-win may be a challenge if their thinking is “I have to be the best and will do everything I can to be on top”.
+Competition can be healthy as it strives for us to challenge ourselves, to reach down for that last bit of energy available as we improve and stretch ourselves.
 Competition is healthy when you compete against yourself, yet when your self-worth is only tied to winning, it comes at the expense of others.
 For you to win, they must lose.
 Compete against yourself - but remember in the end, having a successful life is much, much more than “winning the gold” or “selling the most widgets”.

 Another habit to avoid is comparing yourself to others – you have heard the saying “comparing yourself to the Joneses”.
 We all have different developmental timetables and will follow different courses in life.
 If we try to follow someone else’s path, we may find quicksand along the way.
 Think of all the individuals who purchased something just because the neighbor down the street had one – later to find paying for the toys was more than they could manage.
-It’s not always simple, but to reach win-win, we must stop comparing ourselves to others.
+It’s not always simple, but to reach a win-win, we must stop comparing ourselves to others.
 Develop the confidence to be who you are, even if that is different than others.
 We are all precious children in God’s eyes and He does not expect us all to be the same.
-We each have unique talents, skills and interests – have the courage to pursue and use them.
+We each have unique talents, skills, and interests – have the courage to pursue and use them.

 You may find yourself in a situation where the other party cannot and will not adapt to a win-win type of thinking.
 They are stuck on “I win, you lose”.
 At some point, the only option may be to walk away.
 Removing yourself from the situation, although hard initially, may be better than win-lose, lose-win, or lose-lose situations in the future.

 Win-win is a mental habit - habits we know are not always easy to adopt or break.
 Start slow and work your way up.
 As you experience the good feelings with each win-win situation in your life, it will be easier to adapt your thinking and actions for the next opportunity.
-With each win-win situation you will gain confidence and begin to look at life differently.
+With each win-win situation, you will gain confidence and begin to look at life differently.
 It may be different for you, but as I gain wisdom, the other things most people strive for begin to follow.
-Isn’t that what we are supposed to do on this earth – to love and care others – the ultimate win-win situation.
+Isn’t that what we are supposed to do on this earth – to love and care for others – the ultimate win-win situation?
 With that thinking and putting it into action – we will all gain our level of success.